Junaid Aftab

 profile_pic.jpg

 The slogan Pure × Applied reflects my philosophy in approaching mathematics.
-I strive to keep an open mind and I am eager to learn new mathematical techniques that can help solve problems I find compelling.
-In particular, I am interested in applying methods from algebraic topology (K-theory, bordism, TQFTs), category theory, noncommutative geometry (C*-algebras, operator K-theory), and statistical learning theory in my research.
+I keep an open mind and I am eager to learn new mathematical techniques that can help solve problems I find compelling.
+In particular, I am interested in applying methods from algebraic topology (K-theory, bordism, TQFTs), category theory, non-commutative geometry (C*-algebras, operator K-theory), and various fields of applied mathematics in my research.

 “There is no branch of mathematics, however abstract, which may not someday be applied to the real world.” – Nikolai Lobachevsky